-Section 1 of this ordinance establishes Chapter 18B as the Miami-Dade County Right-of-Way Landscape Ordinance and provides applicability, definitions, purpose and intent of the same.
+Section 1 of this ordinance establishes Chapter 18B as the Miami-Dade County Right-of-Way Landscape Ordinance and provides applicability, definitions, purpose and intent of the Honorable Chairman Dennis C. Moss and Members, Board of County Commissioners Page 3 same.
 It also provides the minimum standards for irrigation, plant material and mulch.
 More specifically this section: